The Plott Hound is the state dog of North Carolina and a hunting dog in the coonhound family.

 Rather, they are ancestors of the German Hanover Hound, also known as the Hanoverian Schweisshund.

-They were prized for their ability to hunt wild boars and track cold trails over rough terrain.
+Their ability to hunt wild boars and track cold trails over rough terrain was prized.

 Other Breeds Introduced